 The wet lab is integrated in the same space as a state of the art engineering facility, which houses both our shoulder and elbow simulators.
 The lab is designed to help master the surgical skills needed to perform quality surgery.
 The fellow will be strongly encouraged to participate in on going cadaveric/mechanical/radiographic studies investigating the distal biceps tendon, rotator cable/capsule, reverse shoulder arthroplasty, etc. Integration of the shoulder fellow with graduate engineering students and radiologists will help foster their understanding of the importance and power of cooperative interdisciplinary research.
 The fellow will be given dedicated time to practice their surgical skills and to perform valuable research.

-Our fellowship has meet the ASES’s quality standard requirements and as such will be participating in the 2020-2021 Orthopaedic Shoulder & Elbow Match.
-This year Interview dates will be virtual.
+Our fellowship has meet the ASES’s quality standard requirements and as such will be participating in the 2023-2024 Orthopaedic Shoulder & Elbow Match.